Skip to content

 php /var/www/html/rconfig/artisan rconfig:solarwinds-import-devices /path/to/rconfig_import.json

-• --dry-run - Preview the import without modifying the database
+• --dry-run previews the import without modifying the database

-• --info - Display command help and usage information
+• --info displays command help and usage information

-Always preview the import first.
-The dry run validates each device and reports what would be imported without writing any records:
+2. Run a dry run first.
+It validates each device and reports what would be imported without writing any records:

 Terminal window